All Episodes

 We ought to return to that one, get the repeal vote done.

-So the regs, it all goes through in the bird rule.
+So the regs, it all goes through.

-Uh you got Harvard scholars who have said there's no problem getting a vote on this reconciliation piece over there.
+And the Byrd rule, you got Harvard scholars who have said there's no problem getting a vote on this reconciliation piece over there.

 Do you guys talk to them?

-Mark Meadows was down at Mar a Lago with Lee and a couple other senators, I think, this weekend.
+Mark Meadows was down at Mar-a-Lago with Lee and a couple other senators, I think, this weekend.

 And so our leadership is in a rush.